This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 That’s also good news from a practical standpoint.
 Smoking takes time and patience to learn how to be good at it.
 It’s a little more palatable to mess up during the learning process when you’re working with cheap ingredients – so you can experiment without the worry that you’ll break the bank.

 The last piece of high level advice is to look for meats with higher proportions of fat content.
-As your meat cooks, the fat will actually melts and adds flavor, also helping to break down tough parts of the meat.
+As your meat cooks, the fat will actually melt and adds flavor, also helping to break down tough parts of the meat.
 Higher fat content equals tastier and more tender results.

 With that in mind, let’s dive into our top picks for the best meats to smoke!